—————————————————————————————————————————————

 knowing that if the traveling Supreme Court Judge heard the case, he would win.

-Back
+Back in the

-the lands of the Irish in Northern Ireland.
-(As part of another story, we
+lands of the Irish in Northern Ireland.

-And
+And the

-Northern Ireland and counter the Catholic Irish.
+Ireland and counter the Catholic Irish.
 These immigrants became the

 "Scotch-Irish", or if you prefer "Scots-Irish" or